neuefische/web-exercises/sessions/js-conditions-and-booleans/weather-check_solution/README.md

 # JS Conditions and Booleans: Weather check

-In this exercise you train to write a `switch` statment.
+In this exercise you train to write a `switch` statement.
 Please also refer to the handout.

 ## Tasks

 ### Part 1: Simple switch Statement

-- Open the file `index.js`
+- Open the file `index.js`.
 - There is a variable `weather` that contains the current weather condition as a string (e.g., "sunny", "rainy", "snowy").
 - Write a `switch` statement that checks the value of `weather` and logs a message for each weather condition.
   - Example: